znsio/specmatic-python-extensions/README.md

 ``````

 - In this, we are passing:
-  - an instance of your asgi app like flask
+  - an instance of your wsgi app like flask
   - app_host and app_port.
 If they are not specified, the app will be started on a random available port on 127.0.0.1.
   - You would need a [specmatic.json](https://specmatic.in/documentation/specmatic_json.html) file to be present in the root directory of your project.
   - an empty test class.